 The Code's origins go back to the late 1980s when there was mounting concern about poor management standards in shipping.
 The Code establishes safety-management objectives and requires a safety management system (SMS) to be established onboard.
-The ISM code states that safety management objectives of the company should; Provide for safe practices in ship operation and a safe working environment, assess all identified risks to its vessels, personnel, and the environment and establish appropriate safeguards.
+The ISM code states that the safety management objectives of the company should be; Provide safe practices in ship operation and a safe working environment, assess all identified risks to its vessels, personnel, and the environment and establish appropriate safeguards.
 Continuously improve safety management skills of personnel ashore and aboard yachts, including preparing for emergencies related both to safety and environmental protection.

 According to IMO, every company is expected: "to designate a person or persons ashore having direct access to the highest level of management" to provide a link between the company and those onboard.
-This means that the safety officer onboard plays a vital role in fulfilling these requirements.
+This means the safety officer onboard plays a vital role in fulfilling these requirements.

 Are you sure to perform this action?